All Collections

 (b) A casual employee who works 3 hours or less per shift is not entitled to a paid rest break.

-When you enable the Fitness Industry Award Managed Template you will also enable the Fitness Industry Award automatic break template.
-The automatic break template will populate breaks for any staff under this award per the above clause.
+When you enable the Fitness Industry Award Managed Template you will also enable the Fitness Industry Award automatic break templates.
+The breaks template will assist with the rostering of breaks for any staff under this Managed Template.

-For further information on automatic breaks please see the Setting up and managing automatic breaks article in the Tanda Help Centre.
+This break template can then be used for automatically rostering and applying breaks in timesheets.
+For more information on automatic breaks see the Setting up and managing automatic breaks guide.

 Timesheets